 Please use ParentMail to top up accounts if your child has school lunches.
 We also have a card reader in reception should you need to purchase ties.

-With the school site closed for the majority of students, there remains considerable uncertainty over future events.
+There remains uncertainty over future events.
 We ask parents and carers to be patient, look out for communications from Furze Platt Senior School and we will endeavour to inform you once timelines are clearer.

 Counselling and Support Services